Producer Interview Questions

 Explanation: This is another operational question.
 Operational questions seek to understand how you go about doing your job.
 The best way to respond to operational questions is directly and concisely.
 You should also be prepared for follow-up questions.

-Example: “When reviewing a script to decide whether I want to be involved with the production of the movie, I look for several qualities.
-These include the clarity of the storyline, how well the characters are developed, whether the script is unique, and how complex producing the story may be.
+Example: “When reviewing a script to decide whether I want to be involved with the production of the movie, I look for several qualities, including the clarity of the storyline, how well the characters are developed, whether the script is unique, and how complex producing the story may be.
 I also think about how I would go about casting the film and what changes would need to be made to the script to make the production feasible and cost-effective.”

 Question: How do you stay under budget when you are working on a project with expensive special effects?